 Share-based compensation expense is determined using the Black-Scholes option pricing model.
-During the year ended December 31, 2019, the Company recognized share-based compensation expense of \$73.3 (2018 - \$72.6) for stock options issued to officers and directors of the Company.
-The weighted average fair value of options granted during the year ended December 31, 2019 was \$\text{\$\sin}\text{il} (2018 - \$\text{\$\sin}\text{\$\sin}\text{\$\text{\$\sin}}\text{ at December 31, 2019, the weighted average remaining contractual life of outstanding stock options is 3.3 years (2018 - 2.8 years).
+During the period ended December 31, 2020, the Company recognized share-based compensation expense of \$38.9 (2019 - \$73.3) for stock options issued to officers and directors of the Company.
+As at December 31, 2020, the weighted average remaining contractual life of outstanding stock options is 2.33 years (December 31, 2019 - 3.3 years).